cdare77/SCAP/README.md

 # SCAP for ONTAP

 ## 1. Overview
 The SCAP for ONTAP project is a server-based application written in Python to check <html>*NIX</html> or NetApp ONTAP<html>&copy;</html>  systems.
 SCAP for ONTAP checks the state of the specified machine for Security Content Automation Protocol (SCAP) compatibility, which is often required for FISMA compliance.
 After successful connection, the user is able to upload OVAL files which are later rendered and executed.
 For ease of usability, the application is executed on a Flask server so that all user interaction can be done via a web browser.
-Certain Python scripts can be run independently from the command line (for testing purposes) - such scripts can distinguish by
+Certain Python scripts can be run independently from the command line (for testing purposes) - such scripts can distinguish by a
 ```
 if __name__ == "__main__":
 ```